 They might be able to give you some antibiotics if your emergency is caused by an infection, but they will still advise you to see your dentist as soon as possible.
 For this small service, you are likely to be hit with a huge co-pay or bill.
 Call our office instead.

-We’ll get you in quickly, relieve your pain, and come up with a treatment plan for your problem.
+Our Crown Point emergency dentists will get you in quickly, relieve your pain, and come up with a treatment plan for your problem.
 This saves you both money and time, not to mention days of dental pain.
 Of course, if you are experiencing a life-threatening emergency, please go to your local emergency room.

 What are the most common reasons that people need emergency dental care?